 Is your Etsy shop not making as many sales as you'd like?

-It can be frustrating to put time and effort into your listings, marketing and product photography, only to see little to no sales.
+It is frustrating to put hours into your listings, marketing, and photography, only to hear crickets.

-But don't worry, I've compiled a list of 11 biggest reasons why your Etsy shop is not making sales, and I've include some actionable steps of how to fix them:
+But don't worry.
+I've compiled a list of the 11 biggest reasons why your Etsy shop isn't making sales in the current market, along with actionable steps to fix them.

 01 - Your Products Are Not Ranking On Etsy Search